walliba/go-wmiv2/README.md

 [MI Reference](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/wmi_v2/windows-management-infrastructure)

-## ⚠️ Work in Progress
+> [!WARNING]

-This project is under active development and is not production-ready.
+> This project is under active development and is not production-ready.
 APIs may change without notice.
 Once the first stable release is ready, [Semantic Versioning](https://semver.org/) will likely be used to communicate breaking changes and compatibility guarantees.

 ## Goal